-Don’t let the fact that his name-making band is on hiatus fool you; Clap Your Hands Say Yeah frontman Alec Ounsworth is a busy man.
+Don’t let the fact that his name-making band is on hiatus fool you: Clap Your Hands Say Yeah frontman Alec Ounsworth is a busy man.
 Ounsworth put out two records in 2009: the jagged Skin And Bones (self-released under the pseudonym Flashy Python, and featuring members of Man Man, The Walkmen, and Dr. Dog) and the looser Mo Beauty for Anti-, recorded in New Orleans by veteran producer and Los Lobos saxophonist Steve Berlin, and featuring funk and jazz heavy hitters like The Meters’ George Porter Jr. and Stanton Moore of Galactic.
-As Ounsworth prepares to tour his new material—including a Feb.
-5 stop at Emo’s—The A.V.
+As Ounsworth prepares to tour his new material—including a Jan.
+28 show at Music Hall Of Williamsburg and Jan.
+29 at Terminal 5, both with Cold War Kids—The A.V.
 Club talked to him about the relative importance of names and the similarity between music and painting.

 The A.V.
 Club: What has it been like working with all-new collaborators?